 In my third year I decided I wanted to stand for the role of Treasurer.
 There were three of us standing and we each had to do a campaign and then give a speech before one of us would be voted in.

 To get the club’s opinion on the sort of things that they thought we should spend our money on - recruitment events, marketing, better equipment etc - I spoke to the other members of the club and sent a short questionnaire round.
 I then used the feedback I received to formulate my campaign and speech.
 I made posters communicating my position, and wrote a five minute speech explaining why I wanted the position and what I thought I could bring to the club.

 This preparation and my interactions with the other club members meant that I was in a strong position to represent their interests, and I was voted in with 65% of the ballot.

 Have a go at writing some statements like this which reflect your own experiences from your work, your study and your personal interests.
 These can then be used in completing competency based application forms, included in a skills CV, or used during interviews.
 You can add or remove detail as appropriate, depending on the circumstances.

-See the related key words below to help you develop your statements.
+See the related key words, right, to help you develop your statements.

 Related key words / skills